WrestleMania's 10 greatest rivalries

 The Undertaker vs. Shawn Michaels

 Shawn Michaels accomplished just about everything there is to accomplish during his illustrious in-ring career.
 A multi-time WWE Champion, HBK became obsessed with trying to end The Undertaker’s unparalleled WrestleMania Streak.
-Michaels tried to play mind games heading into his showdown with The Phenom at WrestleMania XXV, dressing in all-white and descending from the heavens for their epic bout, but Undertaker still emerged victorious.
+Michaels tried to play mind games heading into his showdown with The Phenom at The 25th Anniversary of WrestleMania, dressing in all-white and descending from the heavens for their epic bout, but Undertaker still emerged victorious.

 Hulk Hogan vs. Andre the Giant

-One of the biggest rivalries, both literally and figuratively, in WrestleMania history, was between Hulk Hogan and Andre the Giant.
+Hulk Hogan and Andre the Giant had one of the biggest WrestleMania rivalries, both literally and figuratively.
 Born out of the massive Frenchman’s jealousy of the attention lavished on The Hulkster by officials and the WWE Universe alike, the giant’s challenge was reluctantly accepted by The Hulkster.

 The Undertaker vs. Triple H